 #3 – Gladius

-This criminally underrated tactics RPG combines simulation elements with gladiatorial turn based combat to create an overly satisfying adventure with hours of deep, rewarding gameplay.
+This tactical RPG combines simulation elements with gladiatorial turn based combat to create an overly satisfying adventure with hours of deep, rewarding gameplay.

 Released for multiple platforms in 2003, Gladius presents a simple story with two long (but mostly similar) campaigns that can even be played cooperatively with up to four players; an almost unheard-of feature in games of this type.
 In fact, how many story-based tactical RPGs are there that support four people?
 There are certainly not that many good ones I can think of right now.